hiyouga/LLaMA-Factory/README.md

 pip install https://github.com/jllllll/bitsandbytes-windows-webui/releases/download/wheels/bitsandbytes-0.39.1-py3-none-win_amd64.whl
 ```

+To enable Flash Attention on the Windows platform, you need to install the precompiled `flash-attn` library, which supports CUDA 12.1 to 12.2.
+Please download the corresponding version from [flash-attention](https://github.com/bdashore3/flash-attention/releases) based on your requirements.

 ### Use ModelScope Hub (optional)

 If you have trouble with downloading models and datasets from Hugging Face, you can use LLaMA-Factory together with ModelScope in the following manner.